 Part of the collection which I am donating includes a copy of my families genealogy chart and a copy of our Coat of Arms which was awarded by the Chief Heralds Office, an office which has been in existence since the sixteenth century.
+The Coat of Arms is a copy of the original Coat of Arms used by my family throughout the 18th century but never registered as Gaelic Coats of Arms were outside of the remit of the Chief Heralds Office at that time.
 They are only copies as the originals hang in the family home, Fairfield in Dublin.
 The Coat of Arms is interesting as it includes two lions holding a heraldic fountain, a reference to Mellifont Abbey, which means the fountain of honey which was founded by my ancestor King Donagh O’Carroll in 1142 A.D.

 So as we were living our lives in ancient times, other people were living theirs, people who shared many similarities with us.
 But the story does not end here.
 This is also a story of struggle and survival.
 The arrival of the Normans altered my family’s entire way of life.
 After some initial success at keeping the Normans at bay through military action against John De Courcy at Glenridhe in 1177 A.D. and through negotiations with Henry II of England and his son Prince John we were eventually deposed and subjected to centuries of harassment where every effort was made to extinguish forever our heritage and traditions which saw Europe through its dark ages and brought learning and civilisations to the furthest outposts of the disintegrating Roman Empire.
 We eventually became tenants on our own land, but the efforts made to make us forget our own family history and indeed who we are and where we came from, failed.
 This knowledge and sense of place allowed us to survive throughout the bleakest of historical times.
 Having reviewed my family’s history I conclude that it is a miracle that I am here at all to make this gift and I am sure it is an equal miracle that many of your families have survived to allow you attend at this presentation.